M-Hafez22/Javascript-the-Good-Parts-notes/readme.md

     - The **||** operator produces the value of its first operand if the first operand is truth.
 Otherwise, it produces the value of the second operand.
     - **( )** Invocation causes the execution of a function value.
 The invocation operator is a pair of parentheses that follow the function value.
 The parentheses can contain arguments that will be delivered to the function.
     - **.**  refinement is used to specify a property or element of an object or array.

+- <span style="color:green">Functions</span>
+    - A function literal defines a function value.
+It can have an optional name that it can use to call itself recursively.
+It can specify a list of parameters that will act as variables initialized by the invocation arguments.
+The body of the function includes variable definitions and statements.